-Exhibit No. Page No.

-PART 1

-Independent Auditor's Report Report on Internal Control Over Financial Reporting and on Compliance 2

-and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards 5

-CURRENT FUND

-A A-1 Statements of Assets, Liabilities, Reserves and Fund Balance Regulatory Basis Statements of Operations and Changes in Fund BalanceRegulatory Basis 7 8

-A-2 A-3 Statement of RevenuesRegulatory Basis Statement of ExpendituresRegulatory Basis 9 10

-Notes to Financial Statements 12

-SUPPLEMENTAL EXHIBITS

-CURRENT FUND

-SA-1 SA-2 SA-3 SA-4 Statement of Current CashPer N.J.S.
-40A:5-5Treasurer Statement of Due from Township of Pennsauken Current Fund Statement of 2020 Appropriation Reserves Federal and State Grant Fund Statement of Federal and State Grants 20 21 22

-SA-5 SA-6 Receivable Federal and State Grant Fund Statement of Due from Current Fund Federal and State Grant Fund Statement of Reserve for Federal and 23 24

-SA-7 State Grants - Unappropriated Federal and State Grant Fund Statement of Reserve for Federal and State Grants - Appropriated 25 26

-PART 2

-SCHEDULE OF FINDINGS AND RECOMMENDATIONS

-Schedule of Financial Statement Findings Summary Schedule of Prior Year Audit Findings and Recommendations 28

-as Prepared by Management 29

-Officials in Office and Surety Bonds 30

-APPRECIATION 31
+Exhibit No. Page No. PART 1 Independent Auditor's Report Report on Internal Control Over Financial Reporting and on Compliance 2 and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards 5 CURRENT FUND A A-1 A-2 Statements of Assets, Liabilities, Reserves and Fund Balance Regulatory Basis Statements of Operations and Changes in Fund BalanceRegulatory Basis Statement of RevenuesRegulatory Basis 7 8 9 A-3 Statement of ExpendituresRegulatory Basis Notes to Financial Statements 10 12 SA-1 SA-2 SA-3 SA-4 SA-5 SUPPLEMENTAL EXHIBITS CURRENT FUND Statement of Current CashPer N.J.S.A.
+40A:5-5Treasurer Statement of 2021 Appropriation Reserves Federal and State Grant Fund Statement of Federal and State Grants Receivable Federal and State Grant Fund Statement of Reserve for Federal and State Grants - Unappropriated Federal and State Grant Fund Statement of Reserve for Federal and State Grants - Appropriated 20 21 22 23 24 PART 2 SCHEDULE OF FINDINGS AND RECOMMENDATIONS Schedule of Financial Statement Findings Summary Schedule of Prior Year Audit Findings and Recommendations 26 27 as Prepared by Management Officials in Office and Surety Bonds 28 APPRECIATION 29 AFFINEDIATION 29